ThundeRatz/travesim/bagfiles/README.md

 rosbag record -a
 ```

 All topics being published will be recorded in the bagfile.
-It is possible to select specific topics to pe saved with the syntax
+It is possible to select specific topics to be saved with the syntax

 ```sh
 rosbag record -O subset /topic1 /topic2